Asymptotic nodal length and log-integrability of toral eigenfunctions: Preliminaries

-\textit{The L\'{e}vy–Prokhorov metric.} Here we define the L\'{e}vy–Prokhorov metric and state some standard results which will be useful later.
-Let $C^s(V)$ be the space of $s$-times, $s\ge0$ integer, continuously differentiable functions on $V$, a compact set of $\mathbb{R}^2$.
+The measure $\mu$ is called the \textit{spectral measure} of $F$.
+Since $F$ is real-valued, $\mu$ is symmetric, that is $\mu(-A)=\mu(A)$ for any (measurable) subset $A\subset \mathbb{R}^2$.
+By Kolmogorov's theorem, $\mu$ fully determines $F$.
+Thus, from now on, we will simply write $F=F_{\mu}$ for the centered, stationary Gaussian field with spectral measure $\mu$.
+Next, we will describe the metric for the aforementioned convergence of random fields. \textbf{The L\'{e}vy–Prokhorov metric.} Let $C^s(V)$ be the space of $s$-times, $s\ge0$ integer, continuously differentiable functions on $V$, a compact subset of $\mathbb{R}^2$.
 Since $C^s(V)$ is a separable metric space, Prokhorov's Theorem, see \cite[Chapters 5 and 6]{BI}, implies that $\mathcal{P}(C^s(V))$, the space of probability measures on $C^s(V)$, is metrizable via the \textit{L\'evy–Prokhorov metric}.
-This is defined as follows: for a subset $B\subset C^s(V)$, denoted by $B_{{+\varepsilon }}$ the $\varepsilon$-neighbourhood of $B$, that is
+This is defined as follows: for a (measurable) subset $A\subset C^s(V)$, denote by $A_{{+\varepsilon }}$ the $\varepsilon$-neighborhood of $A$, that is